kubevirt/user-guide/docs/virtual_machines/lifecycle.md

     $ kubectl get vmis

-## Retrieving a virtual machine definition
+## Retrieving a virtual machine instance definition

 A single VirtualMachineInstance definition can be retrieved by getting the specific VirtualMachineInstance object: